nhsconnect/FHIR-CDS/pages/explore/api_return_guidance_response.md

 </table>

 #### Status of success ####
-This means that the result is ready.
+This means that the result is ready and no further `Questionnaires` are posted in the `GuidanceResponse`.
 The CDSS has all information possible for the `ServiceDefinition` to which the `GuidanceResponse` is responding and has provided a result.
 The `result` element in `GuidanceResponse` MUST be populated with a `RequestGroup` resource.
 If the CDSS is recommending a referral to another service, the `RequestGroup` will reference a `ReferralRequest` with a `status` of active.
 This referral may be accompanied by care advice (not self-care) and/or information about a procedure which the recommended service is expected to provide.